AbdallaAlhag/file-upload-platform/README.md

         - pdf is super clean, probably the best results
         - png works, same as jpg
-        - gif works, quite large but scrolls x and y
+        - gif works, quite large but scrolls x and y -> Work on getting preview working on all?
-    - Work on actions:
+    -> Work on actions:
-        - share -> copy link => have no idea yet (save for later)
+        - share -> copy link => have no idea yet (save for later) -> Day's work:
         - !!!
 LET's leave folder alone for now(can't access files in folders) ->have a root folder in my root directory that I need to move to uploads folder -> create add folder
     EXTRA(Low Priority, not essential):
     -> right click should active file.active
+    -> double click should preview file
     -> Add sort asc, desc and sort by option (name, modified, types, size) -> Add file size label
     -> drag and drop files would be cool but idk
     -> Add little popdown to tell you what action name is
+    -> would be cool to integrate a little step by step tutorial on the site to showcase features
 # Bug:
+    -> recently deleted files action do not work(can only preview) -> Context menu looks for file modal and not recentlyDeleted modal, so just catches an error: file not found for these functions.
+Not bad, i'll stick with it for now
-    -> recently deleted files action do not work(can only preview) -> if you delete a shared file, it just goes  to the recently deleted of the person who owns it, interesting -> filter resets after results
+    -> if you delete a shared file, it just goes  to the recently deleted of the person who owns it, interesting -> filter resets after results
     -> people filter doesn't work correctly with shared with me